Hard Drive Grinding?

 Donor Head Matching for Grinding-Damage Drives

-Model match, first part of the HDD code on the label, country of manufacture, & the first 6 digits of the serial number.
+- Model match, country of manufacture, & specific characters of the serial number.
 Toshiba head compatibility windows tend to be narrower than Seagate or WD, making donor sourcing harder for older Toshiba 2.5" drives.

 PC-3000 Imaging Strategy for Scored Platters